-Ryan Higa, now the #19 most subscribed creator on YouTube, has come a long way since he produced his first videos, with no editing software or tripod, at age 14 at home in Hawaii.
+Ryan Higa, once the most subscribed creator on YouTube, has come a long way since he produced his first videos, with no editing software or tripod, at age 14 at home in Hawaii.

-Today, he’s best known for his comedic video vlogs and short films, which average approximately 10.4 million views per video, making him one of the most successful partners on the YouTube platform.
-His “Nice Guys” video has more than 68.9 million views.
+Today, he’s best known for his comedic video vlogs and short films with over 20.4 BILLION! watch time minutes, making him one of the most successful partners on the YouTube platform.
+His “Nice Guys” video has more than 86 million views.

 Bing Chen,YouTube Global Creator Development & Management Lead at Google.

 If you’re an advertiser, where would you rather put your money?
 If Cozart or, say, Ryan Higa can deliver a bigger weekly audience AND have their audiences email addresses and more, I’d put my ad money with them…[ ]…Ryan Higa has more than 7-Million SUBSCRIBERS and more than 1,300,000,000 views.
 Yep, that’s 1.3 BILLION!!
 Each new video he produces every week gets an average of 4-million eyeballs in its first week.
 Some end up with more than 8-million up to 20-million.
 Ever see “Bromance”?
 It’s quickly approaching 20-million views.

 From the Huffington Post on March 14, 2013: